Garkive/MSc_Thesis_Algorithm/README.md

 acceptance function.

 Folder HFVRP_Version contains the Heterogenous Fleet version of the code with the Golden & Taillard benchmarks.
-Folder Dynamic_Version contains the Dynamic version of the code used on the real-world problem.
+Folder DVRP_Version contains the Dynamic version of the code used on the real-world problem.

 By: João Moura, MSc. in Mechanical Engineering @ Instituto Superior Técnico, Lisbon, 2024